classProgrammer/horus_info/CLC3_DOCUMENTATION.md

       - webhook data format freely customizable
       - Confusing for beginners
       - no programming needed
+      - CORS can't be enabled
     - Dialogflow
       - very easy to use
       - least customization capabilities
       - metadata request bloat
       - no programming needed
+### Azure
+- the portal is confusing at the beginning because there are so many possibilities
+- it's rather easy to deploy React apps
+- Docker containers work OK in Azure
+  - I don't use docker often so this part took quite some time
+  - an own Docker registry has been created in Azure to pull images from
+- Availability is not that great in the free tier
+  - I had no acces to all apps of one plan for 4 days so I had to cerate a new one and redeployed everything
+- Deployment can sometimes take a lot of time when strange errors occur although it shouldn't be hard
+- functionality is scathered around in the portal
+  - e.g. Error logs or logs in general are hard to find in the beginning
+  - VSCode helps with finding the logs
+- If deployment is set up once it runs smooth all the time, one click and done
+- It's possible to get into running Docker containers in a web shell interface which is pretty cool

 ### Costs